chef-boneyard/chef-web-docs-2016/chef_master/source/getting_started.rst

 That's it.
 The warnings, for the moment, can be ignored.
 Check the root of the path defined by the ``HOME`` environment variable and find the file named ``test.txt``.
 The file should contain ``This file created by Chef!``.

+# We'll come back to working with |chef| later on, but the next step is to familiarize yourself with resources and cookbooks.

 About Resources
 =====================================================
 .. include:: ../../includes_resources_common/includes_resources_common_generic.rst